-In recent years, Brambles has created a more resilient, agile

-The transformation is making Brambles even better, to drive a step-change in value creation.
-It is making Brambles better for its customers, its employees, its shareholders and the societies in which it operates.
-The Board and management team have made a clear commitment to review every part of the business, to transform the performance of the current business model and to invest to create the Brambles that will continue to be an industry leader for many years to come.
+In recent years, Brambles has created a more resilient, agile The transformation is making Brambles even better, to drive a and sustainable business model.
+This strength has been step-change in value creation.
+It is making Brambles better for demonstrated by strong business and financial performance its customers, its employees, its shareholders and the societies through FY21 and FY22 in the face of challenging operating in which it operates.
+The Board and management team have environments.
+Brambles has proven to be a winner in this fastmade a clear commitment to review every part of the business, changing world.
+Its global leadership has been reinforced during to transform the performance of the current business model the pandemic, and its inherently circular model makes it a pioneer and to invest to create the Brambles that will continue to be in the sustainable supply chains of the future. an industry leader for many years to come.